Wesely/Andrlid-Animation-ClickEffect/README.md

 9 animation made by pure java code without .xml files.
 Every functions are static that can be called easily.

+## Usage :
+Just copy ClickEffect.java into your project, then simply use it like this:

 ```
 ClickEffect.animRipple(context, view);
 ClickEffect.animRing(context, view, 600);